CadeArch/WhatIf_App/README.md

 mix up everyones Then sentence so they dont have their own then - DONE add dropdown to read sentence frag if they are account play

-  after they hit next from read sentance have them vote on best sentance (if all users are account play). then they can return to first frag or play again.
+  after they hit next from read sentance have them vote on best sentance (if all users are account play). then they can return to first frag or play again. - In progress

-  create leaderboards fragment and buttons to link to current frags create unlockables class that will be part of user players stored in FB
+  create leaderboards fragment and buttons to link to current frags - create unlockables class that will be part of user players stored in FB - DONE create ways to unlock each unlockable voice and implement write string mutators to change text based on different voices

 ## questions